kaylacrowder/HashiCorpSample/styling-guide-snippet.md

 - use short words
 - cut unnecessary words

-Below are a few word choice examples.
+Below are a few word-choice examples.

 ### Grammatical person: "You" for the user